"Adventures in Delegating - Episode 2, What & How" - Transcript

 Harsh words, but true.
 If you could hire someone to mow the grass for minimum wage, get off the mower.
 If you could hire someone to make ribbon fries in the snack shack for $9.00/hr, get out of the shack.

-The deep struggle is that we find it hard to place an appropriate dollar value on ourselves - often we think of our labor as FREE! - when we are actually incredibly valuable because our important work, our deep thinking, our insights are what keeps the whole business a float.
+The deep struggle is that we find it hard to place an appropriate dollar value on ourselves - often, we think of our labor as FREE! - when we are actually incredibly valuable because our essential work, our deep thinking, and our insights are what keep the whole business afloat.

 There are things you simply cannot and should not delegate!
 Those things take your special kind of magic, your incredible value.